Tonight is National Family Dinner Night!

 There are so many good reasons to have family dinner times together.
 “According to Archives of Pediatrics and Adolescent Medicine, 2004, frequent family meals are associated with a lower risk of smoking, drinking and using drugs; with a lower incidence of depressive symptoms and suicidal thoughts; and with better grades in 11 to 18 year olds.
 And, the National Center on Addiction and Substance Abuse at Columbia University says that kids who eat most often with their parents are 40% more likely to say they get mainly A’s and B’s in school than kids who have two or fewer family dinners a week.” (from The Examiner) Add to that the amazing memories you’re making together and believe me, when you’re an empty nester like me, you’ll realize just how important it was.

-How can you go about fitting family dinners into a busy back to school schedule?
+How can you go about fitting family dinner into a busy back to school schedule?
 Here are my top 4 ideas:

 1) Plan ahead.
 Meal planning is key to reducing stress when it comes to meal preparation.
 Even just planning for 4-5 dinners a week will take away the last minute panic and make meal times run smoother.
 Meal planning blog posts are coming up soon if you need some hints on how to get started!